GoKEV/GoKEV-manifest-maker/README.md

 # GoKEV-manifest-maker

-This project is an Ansible role to deploy to a local ESXi server or VCenter.
+This project is an Ansible role to create a manifest of files in the form of an Ansible variable array

 ## Example Playbooks
 Here's an example of how you could launch this role